 - Our goal, collectively, must be a pollution-free planet.
 Urgent action is our responsibility; - Reducing pollution means positively transforming our world.
-It will help ensure that we, as humanity, make a leap towards a healthier, safer, brighter, more sustainable future, with benefits for all; - More people will be able to leave poverty behind; - We will protect the health of everyone on this planet, today and in the future; - Safer and cleaner technologies will drive our economies; - We will transform our societies to become sustainable, resource efficient and able to support the needs of present and future generations; - Peace, security and stability will help us promote inclusive societies, which respect human rights and gender empowerment, as well as the environment;
+It will help ensure that we, as humanity, make a leap towards a healthier, safer, brighter, more sustainable future, with benefits for all; - More people will be able to leave poverty behind; - We will protect the health of everyone on this planet, today and in the future; - Safer and cleaner technologies will drive our economies;

-• We will increase global, regional and national knowledge, awareness and education around pollution sources, impacts, and solutions.
+- We will transform our societies to become sustainable, resource efficient and able to support the needs of present and future generations; - Peace, security and stability will help us promote inclusive societies, which respect human rights and gender equality and the empowerment of women and girls, as well as the environment; - We will increase global, regional and national knowledge, awareness and education around pollution sources, impacts, and solutions.